 GED® test candidates with learning challenges or physical challenges may request modifications of standard testing conditions based on documented special needs.
 Select the checkbox indicating a need for testing accommodations when creating your user profile (MyGEDTM portal account) at www.GED.com or by downloading and submitting forms available here: https://ged.com/about_test/accommodations/

-Yes, the GED® exam is available in Spanish at all authorized Pearson VUE testing centers by selecting the Spanish language format when scheduling each test module.
+The GED® exam is available in Spanish at all authorized Pearson VUE testing centers or online by selecting the Spanish language format when scheduling each test module.
 The default language is English; therefore, it is very important to ensure Spanish is selected for each module.

 The American Council on Education (ACE) CREDIT® initiative examined the content of the GED® test and during this process, a team of postsecondary content specialists and psychometricians determined whether, at the highest level of performance, the GED® test items reflect college-level work.